 Safety and Health Tips for Winter Travel in Las Vegas

 Sun sets, temperature drops, it happens fast — layers, hat, scarf every single evening without exception.
 Desert air dries you out even when it’s cold, so drink water more than you think you need to and use moisturizer if dry conditions affect your skin.
 Any day trip to higher elevations needs a forecast check first — conditions shift up there and it matters.
-For official U.S. travel advisories, consult the CDC Travel Advisory.

 Best Time to Visit Las Vegas During Winter